 You can calculate the break-even point for each product or service you sell.

 Once you’ve calculated your business’s break-even points, you can use this information along with your budget to make better business decisions.
 You can set goals for yourself and your staff, see how your break-even points change if you raise or lower prices or determine if it makes sense to offer a new product based on its costs.

 And here’s a great tip if you want to make money rather than simply breaking even — add your desired profit to your fixed costs.
-For example, if you want to make £3,000 a month, add up all your fixed business expenses and then add in an extra £3,000.
+For example, if you want to make a certain amount per a month, add up all your fixed business expenses and then add in that extra amount.
 Then aim to “break even” with the new fixed cost.